Simon Arkell: Biography

 During his career he was Commonwealth Champion, NCAA All-American (5 times), WAC Conference Champion (7 times) and broke 9 Australian and 4 Commonwealth records.
 He was also Australian (3) and British (2) Champion, was 1993 Australian Athlete of the Year and is in the Athletics Hall of Fame for the State of South Australia and the University of New Mexico, USA.
 After his athletic career Arkell went on to co-found Versifi Technologies, Predixion Software and Deep Lens, an oncology-focused clinical trial matching software company that uses artificial intelligence to match cancer patient to clinical trials.
 Deep Lens was backed by venture capital firms Northpond Ventures, Sierra Ventures, Rev1 and Tamarind Hill Fund and was acquired in May 2022 by Paradigm Health in an all-cash deal.
 He is co-founder and CEO of Ryght, an early stage AI software company focused on the biopharma industry, and he is a seed stage investor and board member.

+In 2026 Arkell became the chairman of the Australian Olympic Committee's "Olympic Executive Club" in Los Angeles to raise the profiles of, and support for, Australian Olympians at the 2028 Los Angeles and 2032 Brisbane Olympic Games.

 Arkell twice won the British AAA Championships title in the pole vault event at the 1988 AAA Championships and the 1993 AAA Championships.